plclub/cbpv-effects-coeffects/artifact-overview.md

 COQC resource/CBV/typing.v
 COQC resource/CBV/translation.v
 COQC resource/CBV/proofs.v
-make[1]: Leaving directory '/Users/sweirich/github/coq/cbpv-coeffects'
+make[1]: Leaving directory '~/cbpv-coeffects' TODO
 ```

 ## Evaluating the Artifact Reusibility

-Checking the proofs requires the Coq Proof Assistant, version 8.19.0.
+Checking the proofs requires the Coq Proof Assistant, version 8.19.2.

-Extending the proofs requires the Autosubst 2 tool to regenerate the syntax
+Extending the development with any changes to the syntax requires the Autosubst 2 tool to regenerate the syntax
 files.
 All syntax files needed for the languages described in the paper are
 already included in the distribution and do not need to be recreated.
 (The
 commands `make` and `make clean` do not regenerate or remove these files